The Board of Trustees oversees the work of a number of committees and advisory councils dedicated to advancing the mission of the College Board.

 - Committee on Human Resources and Compensation

 Duties Assigned to Trustee Committees

-The Committee on Compensation is charged with overseeing the development of compensation and benefit programs and guidelines for the organization.
+The Committee on Human Resources and Compensation is charged with overseeing the development of compensation and benefit programs and guidelines for the organization.